-The Bank Rate has remained unchanged at 0.50% since March 2009.
-Current market forecasts indicate that the Bank Rate is expected to rise from quarter one of 2017, and then to rise gradually thereafter.
+The Bank Rate was cut by the Bank of England in August last year to 0.25%.
+Current market forecasts indicate that the Bank Rate is not expected to rise until quarter two of 2019, and then to rise gradually thereafter.
 Bank Rate forecasts are outlined at section 10.6 above.

-11.15 The Council's investment strategy will therefore continue to include avoiding locking into longer-term deals whilst investment rates remain at historically low levels.
-However if attractive rates become available with counterparties of particularly high creditworthiness, thus making longer-term deals worthwhile and within the risk parameters set by the Council, then longer-term investments will be considered.
+11.15 The Council's investment strategy will therefore continue to include the avoidance of locking into longer-term deals whilst investment rates remain at historically low levels.
+However, if attractive rates become available with counterparties of particularly high creditworthiness, thus making longer-term deals worthwhile and within the risk parameters set by the Council, then longer-term investments will be considered.